Mirror-Prismals/Mida/README.md

 ## Mida Basics: The Blawc

 The second way to do multitrack compositions in Mida is called a block.
-However, to avoid confusion with the common term, we refer to it as a "blawc."
+However, to avoid confusion with the common term, we refer to it as a *blawc.* To start a blawc, type this operator.

 ``~#`

-The contents of the block delimited by single quotes, like so: Each audicle will start at the same time, just like chaining an audicle.
+The contents of the block are delimited by single quotes, like so: Each audicle will start at the same time, just like chaining an Audicle, but without needing to use the tilde operator to link them manually.

 ```
 `~#